See some of my presentations on YouTube. See me at the Boulder TEDxSalon (June 25, 2025).

 Prisyazhnyuk, Daria and Sarah Wilson Sokhey.
 2023 .
 "Cracking the Nest Egg: Comparing Pension Politics in Post-Communist Russia and Hungary," Social Policy and Society.
 Published online January 30, 2023.

 Jeffrey Nonnemacher and Sarah Wilson Sokhey.
 2022.
-"Learning by Doing: Using an Undergraduate Research Lab to Promote Diversity and Inclusion," PS: Political Science & Politics, Vol. 55, Issue 2 (April).
-Check out the STUDIO Undergrad Research Lab discussed in this article.
+"Learning by Doing: Using an Undergraduate Research Lab," PS: Political Science & Politics, Vol. 55, Issue 2 (April).
+Check out the Studio Lab for Undergrads discussed in this article.

 Marlene Laruelle, Mikhail Alekseev, Cynthia Buckley, Ralph S. Clem, J. Paul Goode, Ivan Gomza, Henry E. Hale, Erik Herron, Andrey Makarychev, Madeline McCann, Mariya Omelicheva, Gulnaz Sharafutdinvoa, Regina Smyth, Sarah Wilson Sokhey, Mikhail Troitsky, Joshua A. Tucker, Judyth Twigg, and Elizabeth Wishnick.
 2021.
 “Pandemic Politics in Eurasia: Roadmap for a New Research Subfield,” Problems of Post-Communism, Vol. 68, Issue 1, published online in October 2020.